mihael/devlog/devlog.markdown

 and start a new session higher up, after ii take some breaths...

-as text gets written down, at the end of the session ii scroll to the top again and insert the ending command like: #02.02.2014 17:05:50 CodingSession::END
+as text gets written down, at the end of the session ii scroll to the top again and insert the ending command.

 #02.02.2014 13:53:37 CodingSession::BEGIN